Signs You May Need Gutter Guards

 - Brush guards are precisely what they sound like: large brush bristles that sit in your gutters to block debris while letting water through.
 On average, you can expect to pay $4.03 per linear foot for brush guards.

-- Screen guards have large holes that let water flow through while keeping debris out.
-On average, you can expect to pay $4.08 per linear foot for screen guards.
+- Screen guards have large holes that allow water through while stopping debris.
+Screen guards cost around $4.08 per linear foot.

-- Mesh guards have smaller holes than screen guards and similarly block debris while allowing water to filter through.
-They are durable and allow debris to slide off rather than sit on your gutters.
+- Mesh guards have smaller holes than screen guards and similarly block debris while allowing water to flow through.
+They are durable and encourage debris to slide off rather than sit on your gutters.
 On average, you can expect to spend $3.89 per linear foot for mesh guards.

-- Micro-mesh guards have even smaller holes than mesh guards, letting even less debris through than mesh.
-These guards are extremely effective.
-Micro-mesh guards cost around $4.99 per linear foot.
+- Micro-mesh guards are generally the most effective.
+They have smaller holes than regular mesh guards and let even less debris through.
+Micro-mesh guards cost roughly $4.99 per linear foot.

-- Surface tension guards, also called reverse curve guards, use surface tension to let water flow into your gutter system while debris slides off.
-Generally, they can be seen from the ground.
+- Surface tension guards, also called reverse curve guards, use surface tension to encourage water to flow into your gutter system while debris slides off.
+Typically, they will be visible from the ground.
 Surface tension guards cost around $3.01 per linear foot.